Programmatic SEO vs AI-Driven SEO: Why Templates Won't Build Authority

 How does Sprite handle internal linking?

 Internal linking is part of the same operation that generates and publishes content.
 Sprite builds bidirectional links between new educational content and the commercial pages it supports, and retroactively updates links across existing content as the library grows.
-The link graph develops with the architecture it needs from the first post, not after a retrospective pass that may never happen.
+The link graph develops with the architecture it needs from the first post, rather than after a retrospective pass that may never happen.

 Does Sprite work for generative search (GEO) as well as traditional SEO?

 Yes.
 Sprite optimises for both.
 Full JSON-LD schema (Article, BreadcrumbList, Organisation) is injected at every publish.
 Automated fact-checking runs after every section to catch inaccuracies before they reach your site.
 The output is structured so traditional crawlers can index it and AI engines like Google’s AI Overviews, ChatGPT, and Perplexity can cite it.
-SEO and GEO from the same system, no extra configuration.
+SEO and GEO come from the same system, with no extra configuration.

 Do I need to manage anything once Sprite is connected?